mcasperson/IridiumApplicationTesting-GettingStartedGuide/supported_browsers.md

 The `phantomjs.binary.path` system property needs to be set to the full path of the `phantomjs` or `phantomjs.exe` executable.

-PhantomJs can be downloaded from http://phantomjs.org/download.html.
+PhantomJS can be downloaded from http://phantomjs.org/download.html.

 ### Configuring Safari